Planet Master: Fictional character biography

 Professor Irving Norbert is a scientist who was exposed to the gases of a meteor.
 The result caused him to develop a split personality, with his alternate personality turning to a life of crime.
 Using his knowledge of astronomy, Norbert becomes a costumed villain named Planet Master, utilizing weapons based on the nine planets.
 He managed to outwit Batman and Robin in the first battle.
 Norbert's unscrupulous assistant Edward Burke discovers the double identity of his boss and decides to either join forces with Planet Master or to use his equipment on his own.
 Ultimately though, the effects of the gas wear off.
 Norbert's criminal self is erased and Batman brings Burke to justice.

 Second Planet Master

-When Kobra creates a strike-force called Strike Force Kobra to usurp Stagg Enterprises in his goal of world domination, one of the villains he recruits is patterned after the original Planet Master.
-What makes this version different from the original is that he can simulate the conditions of the other planets in the Solar System.
+When Kobra creates a strike-force called Strike Force Kobra to usurp Stagg Enterprises in his goal of world domination, one of the villains he recruits, Edward Burke, is patterned after the original Planet Master.
+This version is able to simulate the conditions of the other planets in the Solar System.
 He, alongside the other members of Strike Force Kobra, battles the Outsiders.

 Planet Master appears during the Infinite Crisis storyline as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
 He participates in the Battle of Metropolis alongside Strike Force Kobra teammates Zebra-Man and Spectrumonster.